ryancmedina/Crowdfunding_ETL/README.md

 #### Ifrah
 #### Randall
 #### Ryan

 #### DU Data Analytics Project 2 | February 2025

+## Purpose

+Extract-transform-load ("ETL") mini project, which involved building an ETL pipeline with Python, Pandas and PostgresSQL.
+Through data transformation of Excel data in a Jupyter Notebook, four CSV files were created, which formed the basis for an Entity Relationship Diagram ("ERD") and table schema.
+Finally, the CSV file data was loaded into a Postgres SQL database.

 ## Summary of Instructions
 * Create the Category and Subcategory DataFrames